Wikash-eur/Scalable-Product-Duplicate-Detection/README.md

 With this file, a grid search for optimal parameters can eb performed.
 With it we can also perform a few boothstrap runs.
 Note: we can also create performance evaluation plots with it showing PC, PQ, F1 scores vs fraction of comparisons made.

 GeneralInformation.py:
+With this file, the data was analysed, and you can create lists of the cleaned titled or descriptions, brand names, sizes and more.

 bugfix2.py:
 This file was created for small tests and bugfixxing, it does not serve a specific goal.